Gozala/gozala.github.com/_posts/mozilla/2012-10-19-Recent-changes-in-SDK.md

 Now SDK is just a `lib`rary of modules.
 Once it's in Firefox, all addons will be able to load any SDK module without needing to convert completely to an SDK-style project.
-1. We also hope to empower other Mozilla projects with [CommonJS][] so that new APIs & features cane be authored in de facto standard [CommonJS][] module format.
+1. We also hope to empower other Mozilla projects with [CommonJS][] so that new APIs & features can be authored in de facto standard [CommonJS][] module format.

 Going forward, the idiomatic way to require an SDK modules now is: `require("sdk/panel")`.
 Low level and usually less stable APIs will have longer require paths: `require("sdk/window/utils")`.